The Hallmark Symposium Lecture Series

 The Hallmark Symposium Lecture Series was established in 1984 through the generosity of the Hallmark Corporate Foundation with the goal and intention of enriching the education of students at the University of Kansas and in support of those in particular in the Department of Design through exposure to designers, artists and educators from the United States and abroad.
 During these nearly 30+ years of collaboration, approximately 10,000 students have been exposed to these rich and various array of practitioners.

 Lectures begin at 6:00 pm

 All lectures are free and open to the public.

-See Bil's work: http://www.bildonovanlimited.com/.
+See Paul's work: http://www.paulconraddesign.com.